-Similarly, estimating reductions in congestion externalities caused by diversion of passenger and freight traffic from highway vehicles to improved rail or transit services is often empirically challenging, usually requiring elaborate regional travel models and detailed, geographically-specific inputs, and should only be incorporated where such modeling results are available.
-Where such localized modeling and data is not available, applicants may apply the monetary values in Appendix A, Table A-13.
-Estimates of net air pollutant emission reductions resulting from diverted or reduced truck or automobile travel may also be incorporated using standard methodologies for doing so, as described in Section 4.4 above.
+A commonly cited source of external benefits from public transit, passenger rail, freight rail, or port improvements is the resulting reduction in highway travel by autos or trucks.
+Precisely estimating reductions in congestion or other externalities caused by diversion of passenger and freight traffic from highway vehicles to improved rail or transit services is often empirically challenging, usually requiring elaborate regional travel models and detailed, geographically specific inputs.
+Where such localized modeling and data is not available, applicants may apply the per-VMT monetary values for congestion, noise, and safety26 costs found in Appendix A, Table A-14.
+Estimates of net air pollutant emission reductions resulting from diverted or reduced truck or automobile travel may also be incorporated using standard methodologies for doing so, as described in Section 5.4 above.